Dramir99/Dramir99/README.md

 ---

 I'm a Senior at California State University, of Los Angeles currently studying Computer Science<br>
-Currently im taking a course about React-Native and learning how to create a dynamic App but i have also learned other programming langaues listed below
+Currently im taking a course about React-Native and learning how to create a dynamic App but i have also learned other programming langauges listed below

 ---
 🧰 ToolBox